 Canadian Phishing-as-a-Service Background

-In the first half of 2024, the Phishing-as-a-Service scene was rocked by the shutdown of the platform LabHost after several key operating members were arrested by international law enforcement.
-Following the takedown in April, many of the most prominent PhaaS providers made changes in the way they marketed themselves towards threat actors, slimming down to smaller and more heavily vetted customer bases.
+In the first half of 2024, the Phishing-as-a-Service (PhaaS) ecosystem was shaken by the shutdown of LabHost after international law enforcement arrested several key operators.
+Following the takedown in April, many leading PhaaS providers adapted by narrowing their marketing efforts and limiting access to smaller, more carefully vetted customer bases.

 SheByte Logo/Mascot seen in all materials.